 Our VA disability compensation lawyers cannot stress how important reports from psychologists outside the VA are to your PTSD Individual Unemployability benefits claim.
 We use psychologists who are trained in VA law to write these reports.
 Our lawyers create psychological reports for almost every PTSD Individual Unemployability benefits appeal we submit to the VA.
-The VA is going to have their own experts and you should have your own VA Disability experts as well.
+The VA will have its own experts.
+You should hire someone who knows VA disability law.

 Vocational Expert Reports

 Vocational experts should be used in many PTSD Individual Unemployability benefits claims.
 Vocational experts can write reports that show the VA how your service-connected mental and physical disabilities prevent you from working.
 These reports are powerful evidence that can be used to show how your severe PTSD restrains your ability to obtain or keep gainful employment.

 Check out our video on using experts for your VA claim:

 FAQ: PTSD Individual Unemployability Benefits

-Veterans with PTSD who are eligible for Individual Unemployability benefits can receive over $3,400 monthly.
+Veterans with PTSD who are eligible for Individual Unemployability benefits can receive more than $3,332.06 monthly.
 The amount you will receive depends upon your VA disability PTSD rating.
 Veterans that have dependent children and parents might receive monthly compensation for those dependents.